 Obtaining professional tree-climbing instruction is recommended for everyone who wants to learn how to safely climb trees.
 Learning how to identify hazards and understanding the risk is mission-critical.
 Reading about it, or watching videos is no substitute for the real deal.
 Climb at your own risk.

 Getting the climbing line into the tree is the first objective.
-Hand-throwing a weighted throw-bag, tied to a string into a tree is a basic and common method.
-In order to get the throw line over the higher limbs an oversized sling shot known as a Big Shot is used to shoot a weighted throw-bag tied to a light throw-line up and over a secure branch.
-Once the throw line is in the tree and over a limb or buckle with a life-bearing-load capacity, a climbing rope is then tied to the throw-line and fed into the tree.
-Trees like Redwoods, may require a more powerful launching device to reach their lower limbs.
-A crossbow, an airgun or even a drone can be used to set a climbing line.
+A weighted throw-bag and some heavy duty string, together with some hand throwing coordination, allows a climber to get a climbing line into many average sized trees.
+In order to get the throw line over the higher limbs or into the taller trees, an over-sized sling shot known as a Big Shot may be used, along with a throw-bag and throw-line.
+Once the throw line is in the tree and over a limb or buckle with a life-bearing-load capacity, a climbing rope is then fed through and used to replace the throw line.

-Friction Savers are usually made using a tube or two rings connected by a strap or rope.
+Friction Savers are usually made using a tube-like rope sleeve or two rings connected by a heady duty strap or rope.
 They protect the tree from unnecessary friction by placing a barrier between climbing rope and the tree itself.
-From the ground, a person using knots, a throw-line and/or a weighted throw-bag can feed a Friction Saver into a tie-in-point, install it, and be able to retrieve again it from the ground.
-We encourage our readers to use friction savers to protect a tree’s cambium layer and whenever possible to avoid as much direct interference with the tree as possible.
+Installing and retrieving a friction saver from the ground offers protection to a tree’s cambium layer and mitigates unwanted friction from direct contact between the rope and the tree itself.

-Hopefully as you read the articles posted on this site’s blog and other information, you’ll be able to acquire a better idea of what the Recreational Tree Climbing sport is really all about.
-If you are already an experienced rock-climber, than perhaps you are already familiar with many of the tree-climbing components, aside from the fact that rock-climbers climb on and are dependent on the rock walls, while tree climbers connect with living-beings and rely mainly on a climbing line connected to the tree.
+Hopefully as you read the articles posted on this site’s blog and other information, you’ll be able to acquire a better idea and visualize what the tree climbing is really all about.
+If you are already an experienced caver or rock-climber, you are probably familiar with various climbing components.
+Rock-climbers generally climb while relying on rock walls, boulders or steep mountainsides, while tree climbers immerse themselves in living-beings and mostly rely on the actual climbing lines for support.

 There’s a fork about 3/4’s up the tree on the left.
 This was my first attempt with my 8′ tall – Big Shot (sling shot), using a throw bag connected to my throw line.
 It initially passed through the buckle a bit too high, but after several more attempts, I got the line to pass directly through a crotch with life-bearing support-load capabilities, based on the rule-of-thigh concept.
 According to the rule-of-thigh, if a tree-limb isn’t at least as wide around as your thigh, it may not be strong enough to support your weight.